 To achieve this, we employed a moving window approach with a window size of 50 km by 50 km.
 This method allowed us to compute spatially explicit metrics that captured the interaction between forest area and population across the landscape.
+This moving window technique is commonly used in landscape ecology and spatial analysis to capture multi-scale patterns and processes across heterogeneous landscapes55.
+We selected the 50 km × 50 km window size as an optimal compromise between fine-scale detail and computational efficiency, aligning with similar spatial analyses in global land-use studies.
+Within each window, we computed metrics using a neighborhood function that considers all pixels within the defined window, allowing us to capture spatial relationships beyond administrative boundaries.
+This approach is particularly suitable for analyzing human-forest interactions as it accounts for the spatial influence of forests that extends beyond their immediate boundaries.
+The moving window method allows us to quantify spatial patterns at a consistent scale across diverse landscapes, facilitating global comparisons while maintaining sensitivity to regional variations in human-forest distributions.

-55Specifically, we calculated three key metrics within each window: Forest Area per Person (FAP), Forest Proximate People (FPP), and the new Forest Human Nexus (FHN) indicator.
+Specifically, we calculated three key metrics within each window: Forest Area per Person (FAP), Forest Proximate People (FPP), and the new Forest Human Nexus (FHN) indicator.
 The FAP metric is the sum of the total forest area within the window divided by the total population of the window's constituent pixels.
 The number of FPP is the number of people living within a given distance to forest inside each window.
 For the FHN metric, we assess the inverse of the average distance to the nearest forest area, weighted by population density, by computing the sum of the product of population and distance for each pixel and dividing this by the total population within the window.
 Additionally, we aggregated the data obtained from these computations at continental, regional, and country levels, enabling broader-scale analyses and comparisons that could inform policy and management decisions at multiple geographic scales.